Swiss Family Allowance 2026: Rates, Eligibility & Apply

 - Attach: birth certificate, AHV/AVS proof, self-employment registration

-- Processing time: 4 to 6 weeks
+- Processing usually takes four to six weeks

 - Direct payment into your bank account